mlcommons/ck/README.md

 Acknowledgments
 ===============

-CK development is coordinated by the non-profit [cTuning foundation](http://cTuning.org).
+CK development is coordinated by the [cTuning foundation](http://cTuning.org) (non-profit research organization).
 We thank the [EU TETRACOM 609491 Coordination Action](http://tetracom.eu) for initial funding and [dividiti](http://dividiti.com) for continuing support.
 We would also like to thank Microsoft Research program for one-year grant to host the CK public